Photograph of Wilson's Bird-of-paradise

 The List

-A male Ostrich in full breeding plumage in the Masai Mara, Kenya by Steve Garvie.
+A male Common Ostrich in full breeding plumage in the Masai Mara, Kenya by Steve Garvie.

 Southern Cassowary Casuarius casuarias

-This extraordinary creature occurs in New Guinea and Eastern Australia where the best places in the world to see a Southern Cassowary include the Mission Beach area in Queensland, Eastern Australia.
-There are two other species of cassowary, Dwarf and Northern, both of which occur on the island of New Guinea and both of which are very rarely seen.
+This extraordinary creature, the third largest bird after the Ostriches and Emu, has a central claw up to 12 cm (5 in) long; a sharp blade used in self-defence and known to have badly injured several humans and killed at least one!
+It occurs in New Guinea and Eastern Australia where the best places in the world to see a Southern Cassowary are in Queensland, Eastern Australia, notably at Cassowary House and the Mission Beach area.
+There are two other species of cassowary, Dwarf (bennetti) and Northern (unappendiculatus), both of which occur on the island of New Guinea and both of which are very rarely seen.

 Southern Brown Kiwi Apteryx australis

 The flightless kiwis with feathers more like fur are the strangest birds of all.
-There are at least four species, all of which are endemic to New Zealand, and this is one of the easiest to see.
-The best places to see a Southern Brown Kiwi, which occurs in southwest South Island and on Stewart Island, is Stewart Island.
-Great Spotted Kiwi (Apteryx haastii) occurs on northwest South Island, Northern Brown Kiwi (Apteryx mantelli) occurs on North Island and offshore islands, and Little Spotted (Apteryx owenii) occurs mainly on offshore islands such as Tiritiri Matangi where it has been introduced.
+There are five species, all of which are endemic to New Zealand, and Southern Brown is one of the easiest to see.
+The best place to see Southern Brown Kiwi, which occurs in southwest South Island and on Stewart Island, is Stewart Island where there are organised night walks.
+Great Spotted Kiwi (haastii) occurs on northwest South Island and has been introduced to Little Barrier Island off North Island; Northern Brown Kiwi (mantelli) occurs on several offshore islands and North Island where it can be seen in Rangihoua Heritage Park near Kerikeri; Little Spotted Kiwi (owenii) occurs mainly on offshore islands where it has been translocated, and can be seen on Kapiti and Tiritiri Matangi with overnight stays; and Okarito Kiwi (rowi) can be seen in Okarito Forest near the central-west coast of South Island where all the birds are fitted with radio transmitters and therefore trackable.

 Harlequin Duck Histrionicus histrionicus

-There are many colourful male ducks, some too colourful some would say, but none can match this one for subtle colours and pattern – it is one of nature’s finest works of art.
-It has a wide distribution, occurring in Iceland and down the northwest Atlantic south to Long Island, and in the north Pacific south from the Bering Sea to Japan, and from Alaska to Northern California, including rivers as far inland as Wyoming in the northern summer nesting season.
+There are many colourful male ducks, some too colourful for some, but none can match this one for subtle colours and pattern – it is one of nature’s finest works of art.
+The Harlequin only occurs regularly in Europe on Iceland but otherwise has a wide distribution, down the opposite side of the northwest Atlantic south to Long Island, on rivers and lakes in western North America as far inland as Wyoming during the northern summer nesting season and, in the Pacific, from Alaska to Northern California, and south from the Bering Sea to Japan.

 Indian Peafowl Pavo cristatus